 Upon enrollment and prior to starting a new classroom, families participate in a collaborative meeting with the child's new teaching team called Story Gathering.
 This 30-minute session gives the teaching team a chance to learn all about your family: stories about your child, their likes and dislikes, routines, learning styles, and more.
-It is also a chance to share about family traditions, expectations, hopes and goals for the school year.
-Story Gathering is an important part of building a year-long partnership with your child's teaching team and is a requirement for all enrolled families.
+It is also a chance to share about family traditions, expectations, hopes, and goals for the school year.
+Story Gathering is an important part of building a year-long partnership with your child's progress during their entire time enrolled at Shalom Children's Center.